Justinas Januševskij

-Justinas Januševskij (born 26 March 1994) is a Lithuanian professional footballer who plays as a defender for the Lithuanian club Banga.
+Justinas Januševskij (born 26 March 1994) is a Lithuanian professional footballer who plays as a defender for Banga.

 Club career

 Januševskij joined FK Trakai at the age of 15, and has spent his entire playing career with them.

 On 28 December 2019, he became a member of FK Panevėžys.

+On 3 January 2025 Panevėžys Club announced, that signed with Januševskij and player returns to the club.

 International career

 Januševskij made his professional debut for the Lithuania national football team in a friendly 1–0 loss to Iran on 8 June 2018.